ENDNOTE STOP PRESS

 - If you are using a PC with Firefox, choose Open with EndNote then OK.

 - If you are using a Macintosh, you may need to double click on the downloaded file to open it.
-Firefox will work better this purpose.
 If using Safari, click on the link while holding down the Control key, save to your Downloads folder, then open the downloaded file.
+You may need to choose Open with EndNote.
+If you are having trouble with this process, check to see if the filename contains a .txt extension.
+If so, remove this extension.
+If you are still having trouble with this link try the duplicate style link at the bottom of this page.

 - EndNote will start and you will see details of the style displayed.
 Click on File, Save As.